-The Giro Caden is equipped with Giro’s ground-breaking Multi-Directional Impact Protection System MIPS).
-This redirects energy in bumps and impacts so the shock is reduced, keeping you safe.
+The Giro Caden is equipped with Giro’s ground-breaking Multi-Directional Impact Protection System (MIPS).
+This redirects energy in bumps and impacts so the shock is reduced, keeping your head safe.

 Active vents in the outer shell channel cool air over the head and out of the twelve separate vents, reducing drag and cooling you at the same time.
-To top it all off, the Giro Caden features a removable visor so you can keep sun and rain out of your eyes as you prefer.
+To top it all off, the Giro Caden features a removable visor so you can keep the sun and rain out of your eyes.

 Swedish company POC was founded in 2005 with the explicit goal of bringing the most advanced research to helmet technology.
 In those 15 years, they’ve become a trusted standard-bearer for unbeatable helmets, and the updated POC Crane MIPS is a terrific example.

 Built around the groundbreaking MIPS technology, the safety design of this helmet offers security and confidence while riding in urban environments.
 It features a dual-layer EPS foam liner, one hard to protect you from more intense impacts, and the other soft for slower-speed crashes.